Member Coronavirus Information

 We understand you have questions about the COVID-19 vaccine.
 This is new for everyone and it is okay to feel unsure.
 To help you feel as comfortable as possible, we created an FAQ with answers to common questions.

-The COVID-19 vaccine will give you the best chance of protecting yourself and your loved ones from getting COVID-19 in the future.
-The vaccine will have two doses, a few weeks in between each shot.
-You will get a reminder card so you don’t forget your second shot.
-It is important to get both doses of the vaccine as instructed.
+There is now a vaccine available that will give you the best chance of protecting yourself and your loved ones from getting COVID-19.
+Some COVID-19 vaccines will have two doses, a few weeks in between each shot.
+You will get a COVID-19 Vaccination Reminder Card that will help you keep track of which vaccine you receive and when to get a second dose, if needed.
+If you receive shot.
+If you receive a vaccine that requires two doses, it is important to get both doses.

 The safety of the COVID-19 vaccine is a top priority.
 COVID-19 vaccines were tested in large clinical trials to make sure they meet safety standards.
 Top medical experts carefully reviewed results from the trials.
 The Food and Drug Administration (FDA) approved the vaccine because the benefits outweigh potential risks.
 And, millions of people around the world have already received the vaccine with minimal side effects.

 The vaccine is being administered to different people at different times.
 When you are able to get the vaccine, call your doctor with any questions.
 Ask when you can make an appointment with them or at your local pharmacy.
-Or, find a location near you with the Florida Department of Health’s Vaccine Finder website.
+Or, find a location near you with the Florida Department of Health’s Vaccine Finder website or at cdc.gov/coronavirus/2019-ncov/vaccines.

 While not required, getting your COVID-19 vaccine will give you the best chance of protecting yourself and your loved ones from getting COVID-19 in the future.